 WHAT ELSE IS GOING ON

 An ISA member and have something you don't use anymore?
 Lose something?
 Need something?
 Send info by email@example.com to list on the For Sale, Found, Wanted listing.
-It will be listed for at least 3 months unless you contact us first.
+It will be listed for at least 3 months unless you contact us to extend it.
+Also, if the listing is out of date, please email or call us.

 We have entered into an agreement with Manor and Irwin Boroughs to allow their police to train and qualify on our pistol and long rifle ranges.
 They have paid to have member rights.
 ISA will have a representative on hand during the scheduled dates to assist.

-If you are not getting a monthly Newsletter and want one (email saves up to $1.50 over mail) please contact Smokey Burdin.
+If you are not getting a monthly Newsletter and want one (email saves up to about a dollar per month over mail) please contact Smokey Burdin.
 If you want to change or add an email, please let us know.
 Thanks.

 If you or your young person harvests game, please send me a photo.
 I will put it on the webpage and room permitting, the newsletter.
 They will be excited to see their photo.
 Send photos to firstname.lastname@example.org.